Who may be right for ORGOVYX?

 • Works as a consultant for an engineering company and frequently travels on short notice

-• Active lifestyle: enjoys going to the movies with his wife, working in their garden, and actively participating in church activities on the weekends
+• Enjoys going to the movies with his wife, working in their garden, and actively participating in his church activities on the weekends

-• 50.2% of patients had evidence of biochemical or clinical relapse after local primary intervention with curative intent2
+• 27.7% of patients had advanced localized disease not suitable for primary surgical intervention with curative intent2

 • 71.4% of patients were ≤75 years of age2